Tufted Goat Moth

-The adult moths of this species have pale grey forewings with a complex pattern of dark markings.
+The adult moths have pale grey forewings with a complex pattern of dark markings.
 The head is pale grey or brown with a double dark-edged crest of pale hair.
 The scapes of the antennae are yellow.
 The hindwings are plain grey-brown.
-The wingspan of the males is about 3 cms.
+The forewings have concave hind-margins The wingspan of the males is about 3 cms.
 The females have a wingspan of about 4 cms.

 The species has been found in

 Oswald B. Lower,

 Transactions of the Royal Society of South Australia,

 Peter B. McQuillan, Jan A. Forrest, David Keane, & Roger Grund,